10 Major Myths about Odin, the all-father god in Norse mythology

 Often took many adventures across the cosmos

 To Odin, a personal limitation of his was simply an invitation for him to put everything on the line in order to overcome the said limitation.
-He was relentless in the pursuit of more knowledge, wisdom and power.
+He was relentless in the pursuit of knowledge, wisdom and power.

 Odin’s numerous adventures throughout the Nine Worlds were fueled by his insatiable appetite for wisdom.
 The Norse gods, unlike the deities in monotheistic beliefs, had limitations and flaws, almost like the ones humans possess.
-In order to overcome a particular limitation, Odin traveled to ends of the cosmos, often times in search of wisdom.
+In order to overcome a particular limitation, Odin traveled to the ends of the cosmos, often times in search of wisdom.

 One time, he even sacrificed one of his eyes so he could obtain the secrets to the cosmos.
 On another occasion, he allowed himself to be hanged upside down in unimaginably agonizing pain so as to increase his knowledge of the runes, a magical ancient Germanic alphabet believed to hold the secrets to the cosmos.
-That particular ordeal lasted for nine days and nights.
+That particular ordeal lasted for nine days and nine nights.

 Patron of outlaws and social outcasts